From Malaria to Madonna: The Interconnected Nature of Global Health Research

 6. Be aware of ethical considerations.

-“There are ethical considerations when working in global health and research, and higher ed institutions must ensure these are followed,” cautions Lisa M. Hilmi, PhD, executive director of the CORE Group, an organization based in Washington, D.C., that focuses on community-level public health efforts.
+“There are ethical considerations when working in global health and research, and higher ed institutions must ensure these are followed,” cautions Lisa M. Hilmi, MPH, RN, executive director of the CORE Group, an organization based in Washington, D.C., that focuses on community-level public health efforts.
 While U.S. institutions have institutional research boards (IRBs) devoted to addressing ethical issues with research proposals, “some IRBs are not well-versed in detailed global health issues, which can be problematic,” Hilmi says.

 Ethical considerations also must be part of addressing infrastructure needs among partners.
 For example, USF’s capacity-building efforts as part of its HIV research in India involved helping partners develop an ethics committee that drew from U.S. clinical practices, according to Menezes.

 7. Underscore the relevance of research efforts.